cdktf/cdktf-provider-cloudflare/docs/logpushOwnershipChallenge.java.md

 - *Type:* java.lang.String

-Uniquely identifies a resource (such as an s3 bucket) where data will be pushed.
+Uniquely identifies a resource (such as an s3 bucket) where data.

+will be pushed.
 Additional configuration parameters supported by the destination may be included.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/logpush_ownership_challenge#destination_conf LogpushOwnershipChallenge#destination_conf}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/logpush_ownership_challenge#destination_conf LogpushOwnershipChallenge#destination_conf}

 ---